matn7/Google-Platform-Notes/systemdesign/BBG.md

 ## 7 - Design a Key - Value Store.

 **1. What is "hinted handoff" and why is it used in distributed key-value stores?**
-Hinted handoff is a mechanism to improve availability during temporary failures.
-When a node is temporarily unavailable, another node accepts writes on its behalf.
-Once the unavailable node recovers, the "hinted" data is handed off to it, ensuring eventual consistency.
+* Hinted handoff is a mechanism to improve availability during temporary failures.
+* When a node is temporarily unavailable, another node accepts writes on its behalf.
+* Once the unavailable node recovers, the "hinted" data is handed off to it, ensuring eventual consistency.

 **2. Explain the CAP theorem.
 Why is a CA system not suitable for real-world distributed systems?**
+* The CAP theorem states that a distributed system can only guarantee two out of three properties:
+  * Consistency.
+  * Availability.
+  * Partition Tolerance.
-The CAP theorem states that a distributed system can only guarantee two out of three properties: Consistency, Availability, and Partition Tolerance.
-CA systems sacrifice partition tolerance, which is unacceptable because network partitions (communication breaks) are inevitable in real-world distributed environments.
+* CA systems sacrifice partition tolerance, which is unacceptable because network partitions (communication breaks) are inevitable in real-world distributed environments.

 **3. What are SSTables?
 How are they used in the write path of a key-value store, and what problem do they solve?**
-SSTables (Sorted String Tables) are sorted lists of key-value pairs stored on disk.
-In the write path, data from the memory cache is flushed to SSTables.
-They provide a persistent, sorted storage format that enables efficient reads, especially when combined with Bloom filters.
+* SSTables (Sorted String Tables) are sorted lists of key-value pairs stored on disk.
+* In the write path, data from the memory cache is flushed to SSTables.
+* They provide a persistent, sorted storage format that enables efficient reads, especially when combined with Bloom filters.

-**4. Describe how Merkle trees are used to handle permanent failures and maintain data consistency in a distributed key-value store.**
+**4. Describe how Merkle trees are used to handle permanent failures and maintain data consistency in a distributed key-value store?**
-Merkle trees are hash trees used to efficiently detect inconsistencies between replicas.
-By comparing the root hashes of two Merkle trees, the system can quickly determine if the replicas have the same data.
-If not, it can traverse the tree to identify and synchronize only the inconsistent buckets, minimizing data transfer.
+* Merkle trees are hash trees used to efficiently detect inconsistencies between replicas.
+* By comparing the root hashes of two Merkle trees, the system can quickly determine if the replicas have the same data.
+* If not, it can traverse the tree to identify and synchronize only the inconsistent buckets, minimizing data transfer.

-**5. Explain the concept of vector clocks and how they are used to resolve write conflicts in an eventually consistent key-value store.**
+**5. Explain the concept of vector clocks and how they are used to resolve write conflicts in an eventually consistent key-value store?**
-Vector clocks are `[server, version]` pairs associated with a data item.
-They track the history of updates to the data.
+* Vector clocks are `[server, version]` pairs associated with a data item.
+* They track the history of updates to the data.
-By comparing vector clocks, the system can determine if two versions of data are ancestors (one descends from the other) or siblings (conflicting updates).
-This allows the system to detect and resolve conflicts, ensuring that updates are eventually consistent.
+* By comparing vector clocks, the system can determine if two versions of data are ancestors (one descends from the other) or siblings (conflicting updates).
+* This allows the system to detect and resolve conflicts, ensuring that updates are eventually consistent.

 **6. What is a "coordinator" node in the context of a distributed key-value store, and what role does it play in read and write operations?**
-A coordinator node acts as a proxy between the client and the key-value store cluster.
-For write operations, it receives the write request, coordinates the replication to multiple nodes, and ensures the write quorum is met.
-For read operations, it retrieves data from the necessary replicas and returns the result to the client.
+* A coordinator node acts as a proxy between the client and the key-value store cluster.
+* For write operations, it receives the write request, coordinates the replication to multiple nodes, and ensures the write quorum is met.
+* For read operations, it retrieves data from the necessary replicas and returns the result to the client.

 **7. Explain the concept of "quorum consensus."
 How do the parameters N, W, and R relate to consistency and availability, and what are some typical configurations?**
-Quorum consensus is a method to achieve consistency in distributed systems.
-N is the number of replicas, W is the write quorum (minimum number of replicas that must acknowledge a write for it to be considered successful), and R is the read quorum (minimum number of replicas that must respond to a read request).
+* Quorum consensus is a method to achieve consistency in distributed systems.
+* N is the number of replicas, W is the write quorum (minimum number of replicas that must acknowledge a write for it to be considered successful), and R is the read quorum (minimum number of replicas that must respond to a read request).
   * R=1, W=N: Fast reads.
   * W=1, R=N: Fast writes.
   * W+R > N: Strong consistency.

 **8. What is a Bloom filter, and how is it used in the read path of a key-value store?
 What problem does it solve?**
-A Bloom filter is a probabilistic data structure used to test whether an element is a member of a set.
-In a key-value store, it's used to quickly check if an SSTable might contain a specific key before actually reading the SSTable from disk.
+* A Bloom filter is a probabilistic data structure used to test whether an element is a member of a set.
+* In a key-value store, it's used to quickly check if an SSTable might contain a specific key before actually reading the SSTable from disk.
-This avoids unnecessary disk reads, improving read performance.
+* This avoids unnecessary disk reads, improving read performance.

 **9. Describe the gossip protocol and how it's used for failure detection in a distributed key-value store.**
-The gossip protocol is a decentralized method for failure detection.
-Each node maintains a membership list with heartbeat counters.
-Nodes periodically exchange heartbeat information with random peers.
-If a node's heartbeat counter doesn't increase for a certain period, it's considered offline, and this information is propagated through the network.
+* The gossip protocol is a decentralized method for failure detection.
+* Each node maintains a membership list with heartbeat counters.
+* Nodes periodically exchange heartbeat information with random peers.
+* If a node's heartbeat counter doesn't increase for a certain period, it's considered offline, and this information is propagated through the network.

 **10. What are the advantages of using consistent hashing for data partitioning in a distributed key-value store?**
-Back: Consistent hashing offers several advantages:
+* Consistent hashing offers several advantages:
   * Automatic scaling: Servers can be added or removed without requiring a complete redistribution of data.
   * Load balancing: Data is distributed evenly across servers.
   * Heterogeneity: Servers with different capacities can be assigned a proportional number of virtual nodes.
   * Minimal data movement: When servers are added or removed, only a small portion of the data needs to be moved.

+**11. What is a key-value store?**
+* A non-relational database that stores data as key-value pairs.
+* Keys are unique identifiers, values can be any data type.

+**12. hat are the two main operations a key-value store should support?**
+* `put(key, value)` to insert/update data, and `get(key)` to retrieve data.

+**13. What does the CAP theorem state?**
+* It's impossible for a distributed system to simultaneously guarantee Consistency, Availability, and Partition Tolerance.
+* You must choose a tradeoff.

+**14. Define Consistency in the context of distributed systems.**
+* All clients see the same data at the same time, regardless of which node they connect to.

+**15. Define Availability in the context of distributed systems.**
+* Every client request receives a response, even if some nodes are down.

+**16. Define Partition Tolerance in the context of distributed systems.**
+* The system continues to operate despite network partitions (communication breaks between nodes).

+**17. What's the difference between CP and AP systems?**
+* CP systems prioritize Consistency and Partition Tolerance (sacrifice Availability).
+* AP systems prioritize Availability and Partition Tolerance (sacrifice Consistency).

+**18. Why is data partitioning necessary in a distributed key-value store?**
+* To distribute data across multiple servers when the dataset is too large for a single server.

+**19. What is consistent hashing and why is it useful for data partitioning?**
+* A technique that distributes data across servers in a way that minimizes data movement when servers are added or removed.

+**20. Why is data replication used in key-value stores?**
+* To improve availability and reliability by storing multiple copies of data on different servers.

+**21. What is quorum consensus?
+Define N, W, and R.**
+* A method to achieve consistency in replicated data.
+* N = total replicas, W = write quorum (minimum ACKs for a successful write), R = read quorum (minimum responses for a successful read).

+**22. How do you guarantee strong consistency using quorums?**
+* Ensure that W + R > N.
+* This guarantees that at least one node involved in a read has the latest data.

+**23. What is eventual consistency?**
+* A consistency model where updates are propagated to all replicas eventually, but there might be a delay during which data is inconsistent.

+**24. Why is versioning important in eventually consistent systems?**
+* To detect and resolve conflicts that arise when concurrent writes occur on different replicas.

+**25. What are vector clocks and how are they used?**
+* A mechanism for versioning data in distributed systems.
+* They track the history of updates and help detect conflicts between different versions of data.

+**26. Why is failure detection important?**
+* To identify unavailable nodes in the system so that appropriate actions can be taken (e.g., failover, hinted handoff).

+**27. What is the gossip protocol and how does it work?**
+* A decentralized failure detection mechanism where nodes periodically exchange membership information with each other.

+**28.What is sloppy quorum?**
+* Instead of enforcing the quorum requirement, the system chooses the first W healthy servers for writes and first R healthy servers for reads on the hash ring.
+* Offline servers are ignored.

+**29. What is hinted handoff and how does it improve availability?**
+* A mechanism where, if a node is temporarily unavailable, another node accepts writes on its behalf and forwards them when the node recovers.

+**30.What are Merkle trees used for in key-value stores?**
+* To efficiently detect and repair inconsistencies between replicas.
+* They allow for comparing data without transferring the entire dataset.

+**31. What is the role of a coordinator node in a distributed key-value store?**
+* The coordinator acts as a proxy between the client and the data nodes.
+* It's responsible for routing requests, coordinating reads/writes, and handling consistency.

+**32. Describe the typical write path in a key-value store.**
+* Write to Commit Log (for durability).
+* Write to Memory Cache.
+* Asynchronously flush data from Memory Cache to SSTables on disk.

+**33. What are SSTables?**
+* Sorted String Tables.
+* They are immutable, sorted files on disk that store key-value pairs.
+* New writes don't modify existing SSTables; instead, new SSTables are created.

+**34. Describe the typical read path in a key-value store.**
+* Check Memory Cache.
+* If not found, check Bloom Filter to identify relevant SSTables.
+* Read data from SSTables on disk.

+**35. What are Bloom filters and why are they used in the read path?**
+* Probabilistic data structures used to efficiently test whether an element is a member of a set.
+* In key-value stores, they help quickly determine if an SSTable might contain a specific key, avoiding unnecessary disk reads.

+***

 ## 8 - Design A Unique ID Generator In Distributed Systems.